MicrosoftDocs/azure-docs/articles/azure-functions/functions-infrastructure-as-code.md

 A function app has many child resources that you can use in your deployment, including app settings and source control options.
 You also might choose to remove the **sourcecontrols** child resource, and use a different [deployment option](functions-continuous-deployment.md) instead.

 > [!IMPORTANT]
 > To successfully deploy your application by using Azure Resource Manager, it's important to understand how resources are deployed in Azure.
-In the following example, top-level configurations are applied by using **siteConfig**.
+In the following example, top-level configurations are applied by using `siteConfig`.
 It's important to set these configurations at a top level, because they convey information to the Functions runtime and deployment engine.
 Top-level information is required before the child **sourcecontrols/web** resource is applied.
 Although it's possible to configure these settings in the child-level **config/appSettings** resource, in some cases your function app must be deployed *before* **config/appSettings** is applied.
-For example, when you are using functions with [Logic Apps](../logic-apps/index.yml), your functions are a dependency of another resource.
+For example, when you're using functions with [Logic Apps](../logic-apps/index.yml), your functions are a dependency of another resource.

 # [Bicep](#tab/bicep)